Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Experimental Setup

 Since VLM are trained on natural RGB images, thermal infrared data must be adapted into a three-channel format before being processed.
 In this work, three distinct preprocessing strategies are considered: grayscale mapping, magma colormap, and viridis colormap.
 Figure~\ref{fig:preprocess} visualizes the three different preprocessing methods.

 In grayscale mapping, the single thermal intensity channel is normalized and replicated across three channels to preserve the true temperature contrast without adding artificial colors.
 This method serves as a baseline to test whether VLMs can interpret thermal data that is visually simple yet physically accurate.
 Magma and viridis colormaps were chosen because they are widely used in scientific visualizations.
 These colormaps transform intensity values into structured RGB color distributions, where pixel intensity values are mapped to colors.
+The applied colormaps directly encode the measured temperature values by mapping temperature to color and do not introduce additional information beyond the underlying thermal signal.
 Such mappings can introduce artificial edges and gradients that may resonate with the color-sensitive filters in pretrained convolutional and transformer encoders.

 While they introduce synthetic colors, they mimic the type of patterns VLMs have seen during pretraining on natural images, which may help the models align thermal data with learned RGB features.
 Note that testing all three approaches is important because the best option is not obvious.
 Grayscale stays close to the physical thermal signal, while magma and viridis may better match the color statistics of pretrained models.
 Hence, this evaluation will determine whether preserving the raw modality or adding color variation leads to stronger zero-shot transfer of VLMs to thermal imagery.